 In the province of Saskatchewan, the public health insurance program – Saskatchewan Health – covers adult circumcision only in cases where the procedure can be classified as medically necessary for the man.

-Adult circumcisions performed by our SK circumcision clinics are paid directly by the patient.
+Adult circumcisions performed by our SK circumcision clinics for cosmetic, cultural and personal reasons, are paid directly by the patient.

 No doctor’s referral is needed.